 The emperor Vespasian (r AD 69–79) originally commissioned the amphitheatre in AD 72 in the grounds of Nero's vast Domus Aurea complex.
 But he never lived to see it finished and it was completed by his son and successor Titus (r 79–81) a year after his death.
 To mark its inauguration, Titus held games that lasted 100 days and nights, during which some 5000 animals were slaughtered.
 Trajan (r 98–117) later topped this, holding a marathon 117-day killing spree involving 9000 gladiators and 10,000 animals.

 The Colosseum's interior was divided into three parts: the arena, cavea and podium.
-The arena had a wooden floor covered in sand to prevent the combatants from slipping and to soak up the blood.
-Trapdoors led down to the underground chambers and passageways beneath the arena floor – the hypogeum.
+The arena had a wooden floor covered in sand – harena in Latin, hence the word 'arena' – to prevent the combatants from slipping and to soak up spilt blood.
+Trapdoors led down to underground chambers and passageways beneath the arena floor – the hypogeum (aka Sotterranei del Colosseo).
 Animals in cages and sets for the various battles were hoisted up to the arena by 80 winch-operated lifts.
 The cavea, for spectator seating, was divided into three tiers: magistrates and senior officials sat in the lowest tier, wealthy citizens in the middle and the plebs in the highest tier.
-Women (except for vestal virgins) were relegated to the cheapest sections at the top.
+Women (except for Vestal Virgins) were relegated to the cheapest sections at the top.
 The podium, a broad terrace in front of the tiers of seats, was reserved for emperors, senators and VIPs.

 With the fall of the Roman Empire in the 5th century, the Colosseum was abandoned.
 In the Middle Ages it became a fortress occupied by the powerful Frangipani family.
 Later, it was plundered of its precious travertine, and marble stripped from it was used to decorate notable buildings such as Palazzo Venezia, Palazzo Barberini and Palazzo Cancelleria.

 More recently, pollution and vibrations caused by traffic and the metro have taken a toll.
-To help counter this, it was recently given a major clean-up, the first in its 2000-year history, as part of an ongoing €25-million restoration project sponsored by the luxury shoemaker Tod's.
+To help counter this, it was given a major clean-up between 2014 and 2016, the first in its 2000-year history, as part of an ongoing €25-million restoration project.